tethysplatform/tethys/docs/tutorials/component_app_basics/app_class_and_pages.rst

 Accordingly, the ``home`` function is decorated with the ``@App.page`` decorator, accepts a single ``lib`` argument, and returns a single Display component that itself contains a Map component.

-Pretty simple, eh?
-But what exactly are components?
+While seemingly straightforward, what exactly are Components?
 Continue on to find out!

 Key Takeaways
 =============